YoungLeeC1chen/SYSU_Phy-and-Astro_CourseResources/README.md

 If you have any suggestions, you can email me at _**zz1taiyyl@gmail.com**_.

-*And make sure to remember that you should download 'Yunji' APP (云记)* to open these '.
-Jnotes' files in this APP, so that you can view them at any time.
-(I'll try to transform these Jnotes files into PDF or the other versions)
+*And make sure to remember that you should download 'Yunji' APP (云记) to open these '.
+Jnotes' files in this APP, so that you can view them at any time.* (I'll try to transform these Jnotes files into PDF or the other versions)

+You can switch the branch to search for what you need.

 ## 2. Chinese Version